What protection do I have with my smart meter?

 Can I still switch suppliers with a smart meter?

 You can still switch suppliers if you've already got a smart meter.
-But, if you have a first generation SMETS1 smart meter, you may find that your new supplier doesn't support your smart meter yet.
+But, if you have a first-generation smart meter, you may find that your new supplier doesn't support your smart meter yet.

 If this is the case, you may lose the 'smart' functionality of your meter, and have to take manual readings again like you would if you had a traditional meter.

-At some point during the roll-out before the 2020 target deadline, all first generation SMETS1 smart meters will be remotely connected to the DCC network.
+At some point during the roll-out before the 2020 target deadline, all first-generation smart meters will be remotely connected to the wireless DCC network.

 When this happens, you won't have to do anything - it will happen automatically and won't require a visit from a technician.